HansonSoftware/haydenhanson.dev/src/posts/test-driven-c-sharp.md

 This blogpost is guide on how to set up your own C# test-driven environment for solving leetcode problems.

+My remote repository can be found [here](https://github.com/HansonSoftware/cs-neetcode).

+[This commit](https://github.com/HansonSoftware/cs-neetcode/commit/9d6952e832c7d4b0a21dde9baea8753e170428b8), labeled `STARTING POINT` is the commit you should start from if you don't want to clone all my solutions!

 ## MacOS Specific Instructions

 ### 1.1 Install the DOTNET sdk